JoannaMacDev/JoannaMacDev.github.io/_posts/2019-12-30-Property-Wrappers-And-Multiple-Attributes.md

 }
 ```

-Now we need to a way of holding on to the attributes that we want to attach to a given property:
+Now we need to add a way of holding on to the attributes that we want to attach to a given property:

 ```
 @propertyWrapper